Research with humans and animals

 Ensure that the 3Rs (Replacement, Reduction and Refinement) are considered at all stages of research involving animals and minimise the impacts on animals used in research and in so doing support the welfare and wellbeing of these animals

 The need for research ethics approvals should be determined in the design phase of a project.
-Researchers undertaking any research involving humans (including research with or about people, their data, or tissue) or animals should contact the University's Research Ethics for advice and application processes.
+Researchers undertaking any research involving humans (including research with or about people, their data, or tissue) or animals should contact Research Ethics and Integrity for advice and application processes.
 The following UQ policy and procedures are relevant:

-- Tracking and Holding Laboratory Animals Outside UQBR Facilities - Procedures
+- Holding Laboratory Animals Outside Biological Resources Facilities Guideline

 Additional resources